 11. If you’ll be driving:

-Get that oil change and fluid level check you’re due for (schedule an appointment if you can, it gets busy this time of year!), and be sure to go through the Road Trip Emergency Checklist of items no family should leave home—in their car—without.
+Get that oil change and fluid level check you’re due for (schedule an appointment if you can, it gets busy this time of year!), and be sure to go through the Road Trip Safety Checklist of items no family should leave home—in their car—without.
 And don’t forget the index of online tips for road trips and travel with car seats here.

 12. Don’t forget that thoughtful gift for your hosts.